-The convenience of places like McDonald’s, Wendy’s, Burger King and Jack in the Box is certainly tempting.
-But don’t expect these “cheap” options to necessarily be cost-effective.
+The convenience of places like McDonald’s, Wendy’s, Burger King, and Jack in the Box is undoubtedly tempting.
+But don’t expect these “cheap” options to be cost-effective necessarily.
 Your bill can rise exponentially when eating at a McDonald’s.
 And if you consider just how unhealthy most of their food is, it’s clear what your choice should be.

-Cooking from scratch is not only cost-effective, but it’s also the overall healthier choice for your family.
-Store- or restaurant-bought “healthy” meals tend to cost you more than if you just bought the ingredients and made it yourself.
+Cooking from scratch is not only cost-effective but also the healthier choice for your family.
+Store- or restaurant-bought “healthy” meals cost you more than you bought the ingredients and made them yourself.

 Don’t overspend on birthdays.

-If you have a family, birthdays are bound to be up there with your biggest expenses during the year.
+If you have a family, birthdays will be up with your most significant expenses during the year.
 But there’s no need for your kid’s birthday celebration to be overly costly.
-Kids don’t care about the price tag after all, they care about having fun.
+Kids don’t care about the price tag.
+After all, they care about having fun.
 If you can make a birthday party fun and memorable for your kids without breaking the bank, then why not?

 Plan your kid’s birthday party around a no-cost or inexpensive activity.
-A party at your house, your kid can invite his or her friends, order pizza and bake a cake and you have the ingredients for a perfect birthday party.
+At a party at your house, your kid can invite their friends, order pizza, and bake a cake, and you have the ingredients for a perfect birthday party.